 Complaints, Appeals & Malpractice Policy

-Purpose of This Policy
+Purpose of this policy

-This policy explains how Britannia Elite manages complaints, appeals, malpractice and maladministration within all training and assessment activities
+This policy explains how Britannia Elite manages complaints, appeals, malpractice and maladministration within all training and assessment activities.

 This policy applies to: